-Ongoing U.S. Phase 2b Clinical Trial
+Completed U.S. Phase 2b Clinical Trial

-In November 2014, we initiated a prospective, randomized, parallel-arm, active controlled, multicenter, double-masked Phase 2b clinical trial to evaluate the safety and efficacy of OTX-TP for the treatment of glaucoma and ocular hypertension after submitting an IND to the FDA for this indication.
-We plan to conduct this trial in 80 patients, and in up to 160 eyes, at 10 sites in the United States pursuant to our effective IND.
-As of March 12, 2015, we had enrolled 53 patients in this Phase 2b clinical trial.
-We are randomizing patients in a 1:1 ratio to receive either OTX-TP and placebo eye drops or a placebo vehicle control punctum plug without active drug and eye drops containing timolol.
-Patients are being instructed to use the placebo drops or timolol drops twice daily for the duration of the trial.
-Based on the results of our completed Phase 2a clinical trial, we designed the OTX-TP plug for use in our Phase 2b clinical trial to deliver drug over a 90 day period at the same daily rate as the OTX-TPa plug used in the Phase 2a clinical trial.
-To achieve this, we modified the design of the OTX-TP plug to enlarge it in order to enable the plug to carry a greater amount of drug.
-We previously evaluated in our Phase 1 clinical trial of OTX-MP in patients following cataract surgery a plug of similar length to the plug we are using in our Phase 2b clinical trial.
+In November 2014, we initiated a prospective, randomized, parallel-arm, active-controlled, multicenter, double-masked Phase 2b clinical trial to evaluate the safety and efficacy of OTX-TP for the treatment of glaucoma and ocular hypertension after submitting an IND to the FDA for this indication.
+We treated 73 patients at 11 sites in the United States pursuant to our effective IND.
+We randomized patients in a 1:1 ratio to receive either OTX-TP and placebo eye drops or a placebo vehicle control intracanalicular depot without active drug and eye drops containing timolol.
+Patients were instructed to use the placebo drops or timolol drops twice daily for the duration of the trial.
+Based on the results of our completed Phase 2a clinical trial, we designed the OTX-TP depot for use in our Phase 2b clinical trial to deliver drug over a 90 day period at the same daily rate as the OTX-TPa depot used in the Phase 2a clinical trial.
+To achieve this, we modified the design of the OTX-TP depot to enlarge it in order to enable the depot to carry a greater amount of drug.
+We previously evaluated in our Phase 1 clinical trial of OTX-MP in patients following cataract surgery a depot of similar length to the depot we are using in our Phase 2b clinical trial.
 These structural changes were previously evaluated in NSR studies that we describe below.

-The primary efficacy endpoint in this trial is the difference between treatment groups in mean change in intraocular pressure from baseline at day 60 following insertion of the punctum plug, calculated by averaging the change from baseline across the three time points at day 60.
-The secondary efficacy endpoints in this trial are difference between treatment groups in mean change in intraocular pressure from baseline at each time point on day 60 and day 90 following insertion of the punctum plug.
-We are designing our Phase 2b clinical trial to assess clinically meaningful response to treatment, and will not be powering the trial to measure any efficacy endpoints with statistical significance.
+The primary efficacy endpoint in this trial was the difference between treatment groups in the mean change in intraocular pressure from baseline at day 60 following insertion of the intracanalicular depot, calculated by averaging the change from baseline across the three time points at the assessment date, which is known as diurnal intraocular pressure.
+The secondary efficacy endpoints in this trial were the difference between treatment groups in the mean change from baseline in average diurnal intraocular pressure at day 90, the difference between treatment groups in the mean change from baseline in intraocular pressure at each individual time point at day 60 and day 90, the difference between treatment groups in the mean change in average diurnal intraocular pressure and intraocular pressure at each individual time point at day 60 and day 90, and the difference between treatment groups in the mean percent change from baseline in average diurnal intraocular pressure and intraocular pressure and intraocular pressure and intraocular pressure at each individual time point at day 60 and 90.
+We designed our Phase 2b clinical trial to assess clinically meaningful response to treatment, and did not power the trial to measure any efficacy endpoints with statistical significance.

-We are enrolling patients in this trial who are at least 18 years of age with a documented diagnosis of ocular hypertension or open-angle glaucoma, baseline intraocular pressure within a specified range and a specified minimum level of visual acuity in each eye.
-We are excluding patients from this trial if, among other reasons, they have a history of inadequate response to treatment with prostaglandins or beta-blockers.
-For patients under treatment for ocular hypertension or glaucoma, we are requiring a drug washout period for these medications between screening and first visit.
+We enrolled patients in this trial who are at least 18 years of age with a documented diagnosis of ocular hypertension or open-angle glaucoma, baseline intraocular pressure within a specified range and a specified minimum level of visual acuity in each eye.
+We excluded patients from this trial if, among other reasons, they had a history of inadequate response to treatment with prostaglandins or beta-blockers.
+For patients under treatment for ocular hypertension or glaucoma, we required a drug washout period for these medications between screening and first visit.
+We also evaluated the effect of a four week and five week washout duration on the change in 8:00 a.m. intraocular pressure in both groups.

-We evaluate patients at days 4, 15, 30, 45, 60, 75 and 90 following insertion of the plug and make the following assessments:
+We evaluated patients at days 3, 15, 30, 45, 60, 75 and 90 (with insertion of the depot on day 1) and made the following assessments: